ucsb-cs56-projects/cs56-games-maze/W18_proj00.md

 because of the naming convention each has.
 It is obvious how all the classes relate to each other just by looking at each class's name.
 Each method's name is clear enough to understand the code's purpose and/or functionality.
 Classes are neatly divided for the most part, but the MazeGui.java is really large.
 The MazeGui.java is somewhat unclear because it mostly consists of setting up the gui.
-In the MazeGui.java class, there is a Sound class that involves running music in the game as well as a KeyBoardAction class that handles the keyboard controls for the game. other than that all the other classes are clean and easy to understand.
+Within the MazeGui.java class is a Sound class that involves running music in the game as well as a KeyBoardAction class that handles the keyboard controls for the game. other than that all the other classes are clean and easy to understand.

 ### Test Coverage
-There exist a minimum amount of test coverage only for the basic functionality of the maze such as the grids, player directions, and player movements.
+There exists a minimum amount of test coverage only for the basic functionality of the maze such as the grids, player directions, and player movements.
 However, all the newer features do not have any test coverage for it.